codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 ## Importing pattern configurations from another repository {: id="import-patterns"}

-Importing tool and pattern configurations from another repository can help you bootstrap and standardize the coding standard across your repositories.
+Importing tool and code pattern configurations from another repository can help you bootstrap and standardize the coding standard across your repositories.

-For example, when adding a new repository on Codacy you can copy the tool and pattern configurations from an existing repository that's already configured, and then tweak and adapt the settings for your new repository.
+For example, when adding a new repository on Codacy you can copy the tool and code pattern configurations from an existing repository that's already configured, and then tweak and adapt the settings for your new repository.

 !!! tip
-    You can also copy the tool and pattern configurations [from one repository to multiple target repositories](../organizations/copying-code-patterns-between-repositories.md).
+    You can also copy the tool and code pattern configurations [from one repository to multiple target repositories](../organizations/copying-code-patterns-between-repositories.md).

 <!--code-patterns-copy-start-->
 !!! important